 - Activity level: Easy (with moderate walks available)

-- Tour leader: Libby Weir-Breen
+- Tour leader: Libby Weir-Breen and local guides

 - Maximum Group Size: 12